 U.S. to Metric Weight Conversions

-Weight measurements are often used in commercial kitchens for determining the amount of meat to use in a recipe or portioning an exact amount of food, but these measurements are also useful when ordering food in bulk.
-If you are ordering produce from out of the country, you may have to convert the measurements to ensure you're buying enough.
+Weight measurements are often used in commercial kitchens for determining the amount of meat to use in a recipe or portioning an exact amount of food, but these measurements are also handy when ordering food in bulk.
+If you order produce from out of the country, you may have to convert the measurements to ensure you're buying enough.

 U.S. to Metric Liquid Conversions

-Converting liquid volume is an especially useful skill for bakers using recipes from around the world.
-And because baking is an exact science, the conversions should be exact as possible, so try not to round up or down when measuring out your ingredients.
+Converting liquid volume is a convenient skill for bakers using recipes from around the world.
+Because baking is an exact science, the conversions should be as precise as possible, so try not to round up or down when measuring out your ingredients.

 U.S. to Metric Temperature Conversions

 In cooking, there are two main systems of measurement for temperature: Fahrenheit, the system used in the U.S., and Celsius, the system used in most other countries.
-Understanding how temperature is measured is very important in the foodservice industry, as many foods need to be heated to a specific internal temperature before they are safe to eat.
+Understanding how temperature is measured is very important in the food service industry since many foods need to be heated to a specific internal temperature before they are safe to eat.